 Step 3: Summarize it all to create a brand idea

 Once you have phrases for all five areas, the team should feel inspired to use their creative energy to come up with the brand idea.
 Find a summary statement that captures everything around the circle.
-Try to get a few different options for the brand idea you can test with both consumers and employees.
+Try to get a few different options you can test with both consumers and employees.

 The brand idea should steer everyone who works behind the scenes of the brand.

-Brand leaders must manage the consistent delivery of the brand idea over every consumer touchpoint.
+Brand leaders must manage the consistent delivery to every consumer touchpoint.
 Whether people are in management, customer service, sales, HR, operations, or an outside agency, everyone should be looking to the brand idea to guide and focus their decisions.

 With old-school marketing, the brand would advertise on TV to drive awareness and interest, use bright, bold packaging in store with reinforced messages to close the sale.
 If the product satisfied consumers’ needs, they would repeat and build the brand into their day-to-day routines.